RavleenKK/WINYL-MUSIC-APP/README.md

 a music player MERN app that lets you play music, curate playlists and a lot more

 # PACKAGES
-• HOOK
+• hook

-• REACT-ROUTER-DOM
+• react-router-dom

 # FUTURE SCOPE
 The website can be modified to add more interactive features to enhance the user experience.
-Some modification that can be done are • Drag and drop feature
+Some modification that can be done are

-• An artist
+• An artist page, with all of the artists music and albums visible

-• Compression upto a higher level

-• Upload option from google drive or dropbox

-• Edit order of the pdf while merging
+• rewind and forward functionality

+• shuffle playlist